In-store Retail Experience

 Working as the sole UI designer and co-creating with the Barclays team, the iPad app was designed to promote internal engagement and discourse between the 520 appointed Brand Agents.
 It served as a social-driven digital platform, empowering users to take control of the brand, to discuss it, share it and live it.

-Shortlisted for 2014 Marketing Design Award (Digital & Financial categories).
+Winner of Gold 2014 Marketing Design Award (Digital category).

 Video property of StartJG.

 Web-connected Robot & Brand Design (Prototype)

 Self-initiated project to design and build an autonomous desktop friend, around the theme of London 2012.
 Connecting to a laptop via USB, Glorya would alert the user of Team GB's medal success and print a QR-coded image of the winning moment.
 Users could then share their experiences online by posting their reaction on the official Glorya blog.

 Throughout the project I was mentored by Andy Sandoz, creative partner at Work Club, London.
 A full round-up can be viewed on my R&D blog, Trial + Error.

 Identity & Website Design

 Commission by London-based textile designer Katharine Pulford, to design a brand identity and website to showcase her creative work.